 Next you need to create a new page.
 Click the Add new button at the top next to the Pages heading.
 A blank page will open up with the cursor flashing in the Add title box.
 Give your page the title ‘Home’ and click the Publish button in the top right hand corner.

 Use the theme customisation options to manage the appearance of your page

 Make sure that you have published your page.
-Now go to the Appearance menu on the left hand side of the admin area and select Customize.
+Now go to the Appearance menu on the left hand side of the admin area and select Customise.

 Remove the sidebar

 Click on the Sidebar option and then use the dropdown menu to change your default layout to No sidebar.
-Publish this change and then use the < arrow to return to the general Customize options.
+Publish this change by clicking the Publish button and then use the < arrow to return to the general Customise options.